s0ul12/mbr-overwriter/README.md

 # mbr-overwriter
-bitcoin machine
+- bitcoin machine
-i learned this thingy bc of cyber soldier, credits to him
+- i learned this thingy from cyber soldier, credits to him